markcarey/sidedoor/README.md

 *Note: currently supported on the Goerli testnet.*

+## API URL

+All endpoints are available at `https://api.sidedoor.tools`.

 ## Wallets

 If the user doesn't have a wallet address, one can be created via an API endpoint!